Marinnnnce8/nb-static-html-template/README.md

-# NB HTML Template for ProcessWire Development
+# NB HTML Template for Static Development

-A package for building static code for later ProcessWire development, using [Gulp](https://gulpjs.com) for the build pipeline and [Handlebars](https://handlebarsjs.com/) for templating.
+A package for building static code, using [Gulp](https://gulpjs.com) for the build pipeline and [Handlebars](https://handlebarsjs.com/) for templating.

 *Note: Terminal commands are given for `yarn` but `npm` equivalents should also work.*